|Course coordinator(s)||ir. WMM Kop|

 This course is a follow-up to ELS-52306 Teaching and Training Skills.
-The main difference is that students now apply their teaching skills in a real-life situation, either in one Secondary School or in one institute for Professional Education (as an internship), or in diverse Secondary Schools (by carrying out one of the 'mobiele practica' of WU).
+The main difference is that students now apply their teaching skills in a real-life situation, either in one Secondary School or in one institute for Professional Education (as an internship).

 After successful completion of this course students are expected to be able to:

 - prepare themselves properly for teaching and instructional activities, either in a Secondary School or in one of the institutes for Professional Education;

 - recognize important teaching skills by observing experienced teachers and fellow students;